By Lisa Ackerman

-- You eat the food next to the child and comment, “This ___ is yummy.”
-(It was important to make sure you had his attention and observed you eating the new food.)
+- Eat the food next to the child and comment, “This ___ is yummy.”
+(It’s important to make sure you have the child’s attention and that you’re observed eating the new food.)

 - A friend of the child or a highly reinforcing person eats the food next to the child and comments, “This ___ is yummy.”
-(Again, it is important to gain attention of your child on this step and all other steps.)
+(Again, it is important to gain the child’s attention first.)

-- During in-home therapy time, school time, and down time, have the therapists/parents take a picture of the desired food and talk about it.
+- During in-home therapy time, school time, and down time, therapists or parents take a picture of the desired food and talk about it.
 Do drills or sort foods into similar categories.
-We moved from pictures to actual whole bananas and other fruits into his therapy and play activities.
+We moved from pictures to actual whole bananas and other fruits in Jeff’s therapy and play activities.

-- We then put a small amount of the food on a separate plate NEXT to your child’s plate.
-Point to it and discuss.
+- Put a small amount of the food on a separate plate NEXT to the child’s plate.
+Point to it and discuss it.
 Eat a few off the plate and comment, “This ___ is yummy.”

-- The big step: Put the food on your child’s plate.
-He/she does NOT eat the food, but has to tolerate the food being on the plate.
-Tell your child, “You don’t have to eat the ____.
+- The big step: Put the food on the child’s plate.
+The child does NOT eat the food, but has to tolerate the food being on the plate.
+Tell the child, “You don’t have to eat the ____.
 It just needs to be on your plate during your meal.”

-- Next big step: Put the same food on your child’s plate and during the meal, your child needs to TOUCH the food.
-Tell your child “You don’t have to eat the ____, it just needs to be TOUCHED with a finger once during your meal.”
+- Next big step: Put the same food on the child’s plate and during the meal, the child needs to TOUCH the food.
+Tell the child, “You don’t have to eat the ____, it just needs to be TOUCHED with a finger once during your meal.”

-- Next really big step: Put the same food on your child’s plate and during the meal, your child needs to PICK UP the food.
-Tell your child, “You don’t have to eat the ____, it just needs to be PICKED UP ONCE during your meal.”
+- Next really big step: Put the same food on the child’s plate and during the meal, the child needs to PICK UP the food.
+Tell the child, “You don’t have to eat the ____, it just needs to be PICKED UP ONCE during your meal.”

-- Now we are moving: Put the same food on your child’s plate and during the meal, your child needs to PICK UP AND PUT THE FOOD ON HIS/HER LIPS.
-Tell your child, “You don’t have to eat the ____, it just needs to be PICKED UP AND PUT ON YOUR LIPS once during your meal.”
+- Now we are moving: Put the same food on the child’s plate and during the meal, your child needs to PICK UP AND PUT THE FOOD ON HIS/HER LIPS.
+Tell the child, “You don’t have to eat the ____, it just needs to be PICKED UP AND PUT ON YOUR LIPS once during your meal.”

-- Guess what? …the next step includes the dreaded tongue!
-Put the same food on your child’s plate and during the meal, your child needs to PICK UP AND PUT THE FOOD ON HIS/HER TONGUE.
-Tell your child, “You don’t have to eat the ____, it just needs to be PICKED UP AND PUT ON YOUR TONGUE once during your meal.”
+- Guess what?
+The next step includes the dreaded tongue!
+Put the same food on the child’s plate and during the meal, your child needs to PICK UP AND PUT THE FOOD ON HIS/HER TONGUE.
+Tell the child, “You don’t have to eat the ____, it just needs to be PICKED UP AND PUT ON YOUR TONGUE once during your meal.”

 - Last step–the holy grail: PUTTING THE SMALLEST PIECE in his/her mouth and finally swallowing the food.

-Note: Introducing my first food choice–peas–was the hardest.
+Note: Introducing my first food choice – peas – was the hardest.
 All other new foods were introduced in a much shorter period of time.
 Now food introductions can be done in an accelerated day or so.
-Some foods such as carrots have never succeeded, but others are getting added on a weekly basis.
+Some foods such as carrots have never succeeded, but others are being added on a weekly basis.

-Some children are observed avoiding foods they are highly allergic to.
+Some children avoid foods they are highly allergic to.
 If you feel this is an issue for your child, it is recommended that you obtain an allergy panel for your child.
-However, for many kids, food avoidance is food avoidance due to behaviors and sensitivities.
+However, for many kids, food avoidance is due to behaviors and sensitivities.

-For Jeff, working with some good professionals in the areas of behavioral intervention, and speech and occupational therapy rounded out the teamwork approach of persuading him to eat real, nutritional food, control his behaviors, and make amazing gains.
-For all parents with special needs children or just plain picky kids, this team approach will help make a difficult situation move in the right direction.
+For Jeff, working with some good professionals in the areas of behavioral intervention, speech therapy, and occupational therapy helped to persuade him him to eat real, nutritious food, control his behaviors, and make amazing gains.
+For all parents with special needs children or just plain picky kids, a team approach can help make a difficult situation move in the right direction.

-By the end of the six-month period, we had Jeff eating lots of foods from the new, healthy food list including organic hamburger meats and sausage, a new, healthier variation of chicken nuggets, as well as lots of real fruits and vegetables in their natural form!
+By the end of the six-month period, we had Jeff eating lots of foods from the new, healthy food list including organic hamburger meats and sausage, a new, healthier variation of chicken nuggets, and lots of real fruits and vegetables in their natural form!
 Looking back, the process was long, but worth it.
-While I realize Jeff could have just come to the conclusion himself or the therapies could be paying off–it doesn’t matter–he is eating a healthier variety of foods.

 Eating outside the home, while still preserving the GFCF healthy diet principles, is now possible and enjoyable.
 Jeff now has some favorite restaurants, we can go to family gatherings without a cooler (with a little prior education/reminders to our families about Jeff’s dietary restrictions) and mom gets a break from cooking now and again.
 Here’s to solving your picky child syndrome!